aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 - Filter data
   - _I want to remove all values that occur during a certain time frame_
 - Transform data values into a ready to use format
-  - _I want to convert all Celcius temperature readings to Fahrenheit_
+  - _I want to convert all Celsius temperature readings to Fahrenheit_
   - _I want to reformat sensor data into a standard format_
 - Aggregate data
   - _I want to take aggregate values from groupings of devices before storage_